Very few architects are Black. This woman is pushing to change that

 The professor's remarks that day were based on his own experiences and data, Sablan said.
 "He'd simply never seen a Black woman architect and there's a reason," she said.

 The National Council of Architectural Registration Boards (NCARB), a nonprofit that helps establish state guidelines for exams and licensure, reported that as of 2022 there were 121,603 licensed architects working in the U.S. and only 2% — 2,492 — are Black.
 Of those, only 566 are Black women.
-That's under one half of one percent.
+That's under one-half of 1%.
 Those figures encompass licensed architects who identify as Black or African American.

 Historically, the barriers that kept Black people from entering the profession or achieving mainstream success were rooted in racist laws and policies that kept them out of schools, prevented them from taking licensing exams or belonging to professional organizations.
 When those were officially lifted, the field remained conspicuously white and segregated, and demographic changes have been incremental across the profession.